-□ No standards
+□ No standards [X]

 27. What is the total number of public and private bike parking spaces in your community?
 NOTE: Please only include usable bicycle parking spaces if a rack has been installed incorrectly, e.g. against a wall.

 27a.
 What percentage of bike racks conform with APBP guidelines?